In this counseling answer:

 As-Salamu ‘Alaikum sister,

-Alhamdulillah, this is great that you have found your way back to being a practising Muslim once again.
+Alhamdulillah, this is great that you have found your way back to being a practicing Muslim once again.
 May Allah (swt) keep you on the straight path.

-Additionally, you also say that you have stopped going out with men, so the reason you get less proposals now could literally be due to the fact that you don’t free mix with men anymore.
-This is also a good thing, sister, because it also means that when you do meet someone, it will have been through halal means.
-The man will see you as a more respectable women as you don’t mix with other men which again creates grounds for a successful marriage, in sha’ Allah.
+Additionally, you also say that you have stopped going out with men, so the reason you get fewer proposals now could literally be due to the fact that you don’t free mix with men anymore.
+This is also a good thing, sister because it also means that when you do meet someone, it will have been through halal means.
+The man will see you like a more respectable woman as you don’t mix with other men which again creates grounds for a successful marriage, in sha’ Allah.

 Also, remember this verse: